Real-time PCR: Principle, Procedure, Advantages, Limitations and Applications

 The average time consumed by the PCR reaction along with the agarose gel electrophoresis and data interpretation is approximately 4 to 4.5 hours.

-Contrary, real-time qPCR gives results in ultra-fast time.
+Conversely, real-time qPCR results in ultra-fast time.
 The average duration of the qPCR reaction is around 30 minutes to 2 hours.

 More sensitivity and specificity.